DataSays/wES/README.md

     - [Jest](https://github.com/searchbox-io/Jest)
 + A Spring Data API for wES-client.

+### wES-demo
++ **Now, wES-demo only a Spring boot scaffold, pls wait it.**

+### wES-docker
++ A Dockerfile `wES-standalone` based on apline Linux and Orcale JDK8 for standalone dev env.
++ A Dockerfile `wES-cluster` based on apline Linux and Orcale JDK8 for cluster production env.
++ build in some popular plugins Dockerfile. e.g. elasticsearch-head, elasticsearch-analysis-ik...
++ A Dockerfile `wES-ElasticStack` for Elastic Stack.

+### wES-awesome
++ A curated list of awesome things related to ElasticSearch.

 ## About DataSays Team
 + The DataSays Team includes some full stack coder.
 We were worked for many company and build many commercial projects.
 Because of some reasons, we use many open source project but diddo not contribute to them.
 Now, we will amend this.
 This is the first open project, **pls keep an eye to monitor, remind and help us, tks**.

 :rocket: